DevanshSaini18/Violation-detection-Yolov3/README.md

+### AIM - When distance between two persons is lesser than specified amount they are said to be violating.
+Here We are identifying the pairs of person found violating the min distance condition in a surveillance video
 ### Libraries used
 * [pafy](https://pypi.org/project/pafy/) -: for getting youtube video frame by frame
 * [opencv](https://pypi.org/project/opencv-python/) -: for drawing rectangles and lines.
 And displaying each frame